 Coordinator, Career Services

-"I will be working mainly with students in the College of Health Professions.
-Students will have the opportunity to schedule appointments for major and/or career exploration, co-op/internship consultation, resume review, cover letter review and mock interviews. "
+"I will be working mainly with students in the College of Health and Human Sciences.
+Students will have the opportunity to schedule appointments for major and/or career exploration, job search appointments, co-op/internship consultation, resume review, cover letter review and mock interviews."

 Q: Can students simply drop by, or how would you prefer that they schedule time with you?